 Whether the focus is on climate, plastics, corporate governance, taxation or other sustainability themes, our Thematic Engagement services allow investors to align their interests in addressing specific issues with their engagement activities.

 The Thematic Engagement philosophy centres on systemic change and has collaboration, root causes and best practice sharing at its core.
 The dialogues are aimed at improving engaged companies’ (proactive) risk and impact management, including the related disclosure, as well as their resilience and strategic positioning.
 At the same time, through parallel engagement activities, the intended impact extends beyond targeted companies.
 Our themes strive for creating positive change on company, sector, system and issue level.

 Improve corporate ESG performance

-Encourage portfolio companies to pro-actively tackle ESG issues to create a positive impact as well as minimizing their negative impact.
+Encourage portfolio companies to proactively tackle ESG issues to mitigate emerging and intensifying risks, as well as to create a positive impact and minimize their negative impact.

 Improve corporate reputation management

-Improve portfolio companies’ corporate reputations by encouraging them to position themselves as responsible corporate citizens.
+Improve portfolio companies’ corporate reputations by encouraging them to prepare for regulatory trends and position themselves as responsible corporate citizens.